ms2data/ms2-quick-start/README.md

 <br>

-# Explore your Semantic Model
+## Step 4: Explore your Semantic Model

 Now that you've published your semantic model to the MS2 platform, it's time to explore and extend it using Malloy's **Publisher + Explorer** no-code interface.